-- Specifically tie to one or more of FRCC's strategic objectives
+- Specifically further one or more of FRCC’s strategic objectives

-The Student Learning Committee offers awards to faculty/instructors and staff who want to assess student learning or instructional strategies, teaching methodologies, pedagogies, or services that impact students' learning.
+The Student Learning Committee offers awards to full-time faculty, part-time faculty and staff who want to assess student learning or instructional strategies, teaching methodologies, pedagogies, or services that impact students' learning.

 - Awards range from a few hundred dollars to $10,000.
-(Award amounts are contingent on yearly budget.)
+(Award amounts are contingent on yearly budget appropriations and funding.)

-- Must have a major focus on the assessment of student learning, or in the case of Student Services, a focus on improving services that impact students.
+- Must have a major focus on the assessment of student learning, or in the case of Student Affairs, a focus on improving services that impact students.

 - May be used for hourly pay, reassign time, etc. Cannot typically be used for travel, copy or mailing costs, and equipment is not typically funded.

-- Individuals, groups, or departments, including student services, are welcome to apply.
+- Individuals, groups, or departments, including Student Affairs, are welcome to apply.